 When and how you journal is a very personal thing.
-It has to fit in with your life, your time limitations and what you want to get out of your journal.
+It has to fit in with your life, your time limitations, and what you want to get out of your journal.

-On the Weekend before a new month starts I sit down and lay out my monthly spread.
+On the weekend before a new month starts, I sit down and lay out my monthly spread.
 I will often theme this around holidays or events that fall in the month ahead.

-My monthly spread normally contains:
+My monthly spreads normally contain:

 - Monthly Calendar (traditional or circular layout)